 L.A. is where dreams are made, a true magic factory powered by the massive film industry that found its ground zero in Hollywood.
 Naturally, the city is filled with avid cinephiles, aspiring movie directors, and tourists who share the same passion.
-And because of that, you’ll find tons of spots and things to do centered around film culture.
-Of course, we can’t ignore the more mainstream options like:

 - The Hollywood Sign